asifpy/django-simpleflow/README.rst

         	'on_completion': [update_leaverequest_after_manager_approval],
         	'group': 'Manager',
         	'next_transition': 'hr_approver'
-        	# if 'form' is not defined, then busineesflow
+        	# if 'form' is not defined, then simpleflow
         	# will use default ApprovalForm
     	},
     	'hr_approver': {